sokcheng/Kitsuchan-NG/COMMANDS.md

 * user - The user you wish to quote.

 ## restart
 Restart the bot.
-Must be bot owner to execute.
+Only the bot owner can use this.

 ## reverse
 Reverse input text.